mocmeo/algorithms/README.md

-# leetcode
+# algorithms

-A Leetcode a day keeps unemployment away.
 My personal solutions to all leetcode problems.